 So, I decided to spend a few hours researching the best motorcycle backpacks for all types of commuting.
 I’m looking for backpacks that are more secure when riding at speed, streamlined so I don’t feel like I’m wearing a parachute, and waterproof where possible.

-The 4 Best Motorcycle Backpacks For The Money
+Editor Picks: The Best Motorcycle Backpacks

 Let’s start by saying that the OGIO No Drag Mach 5, is the most expensive motorcycle backpack on our list.
 Currently, the MSRP on the Mach 5 sits around $170 depending on the color and design you choose.